Contract cleaning

 • expectation of work continuing.

-Sometimes a business (or individual) may tell or represent to a worker that they are an independent contractor when in fact they are an employee of the business.
+Sometimes a business (or individual) may tell or represent to a worker that they’re an independent contractor when they’re actually an employee of the business.
 If the business knew (or should have known) that the worker was an employee, there may be a sham contracting arrangement.
-These kinds of arrangements are illegal.

 Example: Understanding where minimum entitlements come from